BartolottiLuca/terraform-example/devops-engineer-test/README.md

    Please explicitly state any assumptions that you need to make as part of this design, as well as any expectations of the provided service container.
 2. Implement this design using Terraform or an equivalent deployment technology.
 An example Dockerfile of an (extremely) simple API endpoint container is provided in the 'api' folder of this repository that you may use.
    Endpoints:
-   / => Return 200 (Hello, thank you for taking time for the MachineMax tech test!)
+   / => Return 200 (Hello, thank you for taking time for the terraform challenge!)
    /greetings?name="NAME" => Return 200 (Hello, NAME)

 ### To test locally